RezaEyvazpour/RezaEyvazpour.github.io/_pages/about.md

 I received my Bachelor’s in Electronic Engineering from University of Bonab, Bonab, IRAN, where I worked under guidance of Dr. Fariborz Rahimi on studying techniques to assessment of spasticity.
 I worked also as a Teacher Assistant.

-The latest version of my CV is accessible [here](http://academicpages.github.io/files/paper3.pdf).
+The latest version(3-13-2020) of my CV is accessible [here](http://academicpages.github.io/files/cv.pdf).
 # Research Interest
 My research interests include: Computer Vision, Signal Processing, Embedded Image Processing and Hardware Acceleration in Machine Vision and Machine Learning.